 - Dance music: Workers increased their proofreading speed by 20%

-And, no two people are the same.
-Employees with lots of energy might want to channel it into upbeat music to help them concentrate.
+And, no two workers are the same.
 Employees have different preferences, and they (most likely) know what types of music help them streamline operations.

-If you play music through speakers, make sure it is OK with your employees.
-And if your customers can hear the music, you need to make sure it is appropriate.
+A word about speaker systems: Now, what about if you want to play music over your workplace’s speaker system?
+Before doing so, make sure it is OK with your employees.
+And if customers can hear the music, check that it’s appropriate.
 Stay away from offensive or distracting music.

 You might not allow certain positions to listen to music.
-Employees who directly deal with customers or work closely with other employees might be restricted from listening to music.
+For example, you may restrict employees who directly deal with customers or work closely with other employees from listening to music.
 If a customer or co-worker has a question for an employee listening to music, trying to get their attention could get frustrating.

 Maybe you have rules on how employees can listen to music.
-You might allow music but not allow streaming music.
-If employees use an app or website to listen to music, that is streaming.
-If the music is downloaded onto their devices, that is not streaming.
+You might allow music but not allow streaming services.
+Streaming is where employees use an app or website to listen to music that is not downloaded onto their devices.

-Also, employees should be courteous when listening to music.
-They shouldn’t sing with the music, as this could be distracting for co-workers.
-And, the music shouldn’t be so loud that the employee can’t hear anything else.
+Employees should be courteous when listening to music.
+They shouldn’t sing with the music out loud.
+And, the volume shouldn’t be so loud that the employee can’t hear anything else.

 Headphones and safety

 Wearing headphones could be dangerous in certain industries, like construction.
-Depending on your business, you might be required to restrict listening to music so your employees are safe.
+Depending on your business, you might need to restrict listening to music so your employees are safe.